nwchemgit/nwchem-wiki/1D-RISM.md

+# 1-D RISM

+## Overview

-1D-RISM module in NWChem provides description of solvated systems following one-dimensional reference interaction site of model of Chandler and Anderson.
+The 1D-RISM module in NWChem provides description of solvated systems following one-dimensional reference interaction site of model of Chandler and Anderson.
 Similar to ab-initio density-functional theory, 1D-RISM can be thought of as an approach where discrete particle